deliverous/docker-bassine/README.md

 # Our "Bassine" Docker containers
-The "Bassine" concept is to have a container to allow pair-programming with ssh access and tmux.
+The "Bassine" concept is to have a container to allow pair-programming with ssh access and tmux to share a shell or vnc access.